-Dashlane has been around for years, hence they know the market well and they know what features to implement to set them apart from the competition.
+That said, Dashlane has been around for longer, hence they know the market well and they know what features to implement to set them apart from the competition.

 As password managers, security is vital because nobody wants their private data leaked out for the world to exploit.

-Both programs did well by implementing the most stringent security features available in their systems, such as zero-knowledge architecture, 2FA, AES256 encryption, etc.
+Both programs did well by implementing the most stringent security features available in their systems, such as zero-knowledge architecture and military-grade encryption, etc.

 Dashlane VS Google Password Manager